oobedan/desktop.gov.au/blueprint/platform.md

 Configuration | Description
 --- | ---
+BLOCK - Countries not Allowed | This global policy blocks all connections from countries not in the Allowed countries list.
+BLOCK - Guest Access | Deny all guest and external users by default.
+BLOCK - High-Risk Sign-Ins | This global policy blocks all high-risk authentications (requires Azure AD Premium P2).
 BLOCK - Legacy Authentication | This global policy blocks all connections from insecure legacy protocols like ActiveSync, IMAP, POP3, etc.
-BLOCK - High-Risk Sign-Ins | This global policy blocks all high-risk authentications (requires Azure AD Premium P2).
-BLOCK - Countries not Allowed | This global policy blocks all connections from countries not in the Allowed countries list.
+BLOCK - Unapproved Devices | Prevents access from device types not included in the blueprint (Android, Windows Phone and macOS)
-GRANT - Terms of Use | This global policy forces Terms of Use on all authentications.
-Terms of Use is a one-off acceptance, it is used for users to accept their security responsibilities before access is granted.
+GRANT - Guest Access | Approved apps that guest users can access (requires MFA).
 GRANT - Intune Enrolment | Devices can authenticate to Intune for enrolment.
 GRANT - iOS Device Access | Grants access to managed iOS devices that are enrolled and compliant in Intune.
 An approved Microsoft app is required on iOS.
+GRANT - Terms of Use | This global policy forces Terms of Use on all authentications.
+Terms of Use is a one-off acceptance, it is used for users to accept their security responsibilities before access is granted.
 GRANT - Windows Device Access | Grants access to managed Windows devices that are Intune enrolled and/or Hybrid Azure AD Joined (joined to an on-premises AD and Azure AD).
 Note, Hybrid Azure AD join only applies to Hybrid implementation types.
-GRANT - Guest Access (B2B) | Approved apps that guest users can access (requires MFA).
-BLOCK - Guest Access (B2B) | Blocked apps that guest users can never access.
 SESSION - Admin Sign-in Frequency | Enforces a sign-in frequency to ensure administrators sessions do not remain active when keep me signed In (KMSI) is enabled on the tenant.

 ###  Active Directory